 This city is a pretty safe place to live – and the locals seem to think so, too.

-There aren’t many places that you “can’t” go, just certain areas and neighbourhoods (which we’ve already mentioned) that you should be more aware of – or that you shouldn’t be wandering around by yourself late at night.
-It’s important for you to know where to stay and where to wander in Toronto.
+There aren’t many places that you “can’t” go, just certain areas and neighbourhoods that you should be more aware of – or that you shouldn’t be wandering around by yourself late at night.
+It’s important for you to know where to wander and where to stay in Toronto.

-The only way you’re going to find yourself in trouble with things like that is if you’re going looking for drugs, which we highly un-recommend.
+The only way you’re going to find yourself in trouble is if you’re going looking for drugs, which we highly un-recommend.
 Cannabis is legal for god’s sake!

-Some parts of the city can be pretty rowdy at the weekend with a big drinking culture, especially in the Entertainment District and the west side of Downtown.
+With a big drinking culture, weekends in Toronto can be rowdy, especially in the Entertainment District and the west side of Downtown.
 Once the clubs close, the revelers spill out onto the streets and do what they do as a drunk person: shout, fight, vomit – you know.

 You will have to deal with how cold it gets in winter: seriously cold.
 The roads can be super busy with traffic and a fair bit of pollution.
 Housing is also pretty expensive in Toronto.